gotcake/cake-json/README.md

 # Module cake-json

 ## Overview
-A highly performant, highly flexible, stream based JSON encoding and decoding library.
+A performant, flexible, stream based JSON encoding and decoding library.
 Provides coder-friendly APIs for encoding and decoding arbitrary JSON data as well as out-of-the-box decoding and encoding for normal JSON data structures.

 ##Why another JSON library???
 Why did I make another JSON library for Java?
 Because I felt like it.
+Learning experience.
+Not going to be supported, sorry :(

 ## Basic Decoding
 `JSONDecoder.parse(String json)`, `JSONDecoder.parse(Reader r)`, and `JSONDecoder.parseFile(String filePath)` provide your basic out-of-the-box decoding of any JSON type.
 JSON data types are mapped to Java types as outlined in the table below.